Amphisbaena medemi

-Amphisbaena medemi is a species of worm lizard in the family Amphisbaenidae.
+Amphisbaena medemi is a species of amphisbaenian in the family Amphisbaenidae.
 The species is endemic to Colombia.

 Etymology

 The specific name, medemi, is in honor of Federico Medem, who was a Colombian herpetologist, of Baltic German descent.

 Geographic range

-In Colombia, A. medemi is found in the departments of Atlántico, Cesar, and La Guajira.
+In Colombia, Amphisbaena medemi is found in the departments of Atlántico, Cesar, and La Guajira.

 Habitat

-The preferred habitat of A. medemi is forest at altitudes of 45–776 m.
+The preferred habitat of Amphisbaena medemi is forest at altitudes of 45–776 m.